Project Me Action Sheets get you thinking and doing.

 They’ll give you a fill-in-the-blank way to get it out of your head, onto paper and into your life.
 Take them as my free gift to you!

 Feeling overwhelmed?
 Is your To-Do list out of control?
 Don’t know where to begin?
 Here’s your magic wand to make it all better.
 Dump all of your tasks into the correct quadrant and deal first with your Urgent & Important stuff.
-Once you’ve got that box cleared, try not to let things fall in there by doing things that are Important but Not Urgent (yet).
-Read Taming Your To-Do List for great tips on how to use this Action Sheet.
-(It works for overwhelmed teenagers too!
+Read Taming Your To-Do List for tips on how to use this Action Sheet.
+(It works for overwhelmed students too!
 Get them to plot out their homework and projects so they know what to do first.)

 Boring as it is, meal planning really is the key to getting organised in the kitchen.
-Knowing what you’re going to make for dinner makes sense.
 You’ll spend less time food shopping, save money and stop pulling frozen pizzas out of the freezer.
 (Less often anyway.)
-Check out Meal Planning 101 here for top tips on how to turn meal planning into a habit.
-You’ll love yourself for it.|
+Check out Meal Planning 101 for top tips on how to turn meal planning into a habit.

-|21 Meal Ideas – Weekly meal planning made even easier.
 Pick 21 simple to prepare dishes that your family enjoys.
 Plant them here for instant reference during your weekly meal plan.
 That’s three weeks worth of dinners at your fingertips!
 Plan your meals – then go off and do something you really want to be doing.
 Check out Meal Planning 101 for tips on how to use this action sheet.

 There’s no better way to get into a great fitness habit than to schedule it in.
-Or something else will always get in the way.
-Make a plan each week – and stick to it!
-There’s also a space to write your fitness goals.
+Make a plan each week – and stick to it.
+There’s a space to write your fitness goals.
 Getting clear about why you want to feel fit is the key to actually doing it.
 Think of the end result!
 Hang it proudly, get some accountability and be sure to reward yourself for a job well done.
-(Something non food related of course.)
 Soon your new improved energy, health and body will be reward enough to keep going.
-I know that finding a workout that’s fun and fits in with family timetables can be a challenge.
+Finding a workout that’s fun and fits in with family timetables can be a challenge.
 Here’s some inspiration to help you Find Your Fitness Mojo.

 Whether it’s a small niggle or a full blown problem, hashing it out on paper really works.
 Read these tips on problem-solving, then print off a few of these to have handy any time you find yourself trying to figure something out in your head.
 Pick a problem – any problem, then re-frame it as a challenge.
-Once you get into problem-solving mode you can use an Ideas Into Action sheet (above) to take some first steps towards improving things.
+Once you get into problem-solving mode you can use an Ideas Into Action sheet (below) to take some first steps towards improving things.
 You’ve got this!

 - Take baby steps.
 It’s tempting to jump in and complete every Action Sheet all at once.
 (A+ for enthusiasm!)
 By taking it slower, you’ll get real results that actually work.